ThomasDCY/AdaLiftOver/README.md

 ## AdaLiftOver
 **AdaLiftOver** is a handy R package for adaptively identifying orthologous regions across different species.
-For given query genomic regions, AdaLiftOver incorporates epigenomic signals as well as sequence grammars to priorize and pinpoint candidate target genomic regions.
+For each query region, AdaLiftOver outputs a scored and filtered list of candidate target regions that are most similar to the query region in terms of regulatory information.

 ## Installation